Monads Aren't That Hard

 which also has the obvious implementation.
 These functions give us enough to define the convenient binary operation

-where the left equalities is use the more concise $\succ$ operation.
-This concludes the definitions required for the definition of a monad.
-If there is a generic type M<T>
+where the left equalities is use the more concise M<T>

 behaves like a monad.
 That’s all it is really, a generic type, with certain functions, satisfying some weird laws.